369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 		    P(B)
 ```

-Which tells us:
+**Which tells us:**
   * How often A happens given that B happens.
 Written P(A|B)

-When we know:
+**When we know:**
   * How often B happens given A happens.
 Written P(B|A)
   * How likely A is on it's own.
 Written P(A)
   * How likely B is on it's own.
 Written P(B)

-For example, when we use a search engine and input something abstract like song lyrics or "Movie automatic shoe laces", it knows from lot's of other searches that most likely, people are probably looking for information about that song or movie _"Back to the future"_ in the second case.
+For example, when we use a search engine and input something abstract like song lyrics or "Movie automatic shoe laces", it knows from lots of other searches that most likely, people are probably looking for information about that song, or the movie _"Back to the future"_ in the second case.
 This is done using bayes theorem.

-This is how the theory looks in a more Machine Learning notation example
+**This is how the theory looks in a more Machine Learning notation example**
 ```

 		 P(y|X).P(y)